rodriquelca/firstChallenge/README.md

 # firstChallenge

-## Steps to install.
+## Steps.

-1. clone te repository
+1.  clone the repository
 2.  in the console go to firstChallenge folder.
 3.  execute
 ```
   npm install
 ```
 4. Complete the next assets.

- >  src/counterReducers.js
+ -  src/counterReducers.js
- >  src/counter
+ -  src/counter

 ## NOTE.
 you can execute the next commands to test.